-There was one thing I was curious about.
-What did the German population know about the fate of the Jews?
+One thing I was curious about was how much the German population know about the fate of the Jews?

 After the war ended in 1945, German citizens claimed they did not know the detail of the camp atrocities and at first, this was generally accepted by historians.